 [Skip to Content]

-The HPV vaccine works best when people get all their shots on schedule.
-The vaccine is recommended for girls and boys 11–12 years old (though kids as young as 9 also can get it) and for older kids who aren't yet vaccinated.
+The HPV vaccine helps prevent human papillomavirus (HPV), a virus that can cause cancer and genital warts.
+It works best when you get all your shots on time.
+The vaccine is recommended for girls and boys 11–12 years old (though kids as young as 9 also can get it) and for older kids and teens who haven’t had any HPV shots yet.

-• Teens and young adults (ages 15–26) get it in 3 shots over a 6-month period.
+• Teens and young adults 15–26 years old will get 3 shots over a 6-month period.
 People with weak immune systems also get 3 shots, including those 9–14 years old.

-Your best bet is to keep a calendar or set a phone reminder so you remember when shots are due.
-After your first shot, ask the doctor or nurse when you'll need to get the next shots.
-Schedule visits right then, if you can, or write down the dates so you remember to set up something later.
+To remember when you’re due for an HPV shot, set a phone reminder or write it on a calendar.
+After your first shot, ask the doctor when you need to get the next one.
+Schedule the visit right then if you can, or write down the date so you can set up a visit later.
+You also can get HPV shots at health clinics like Planned Parenthood.

 What if I Missed One of My HPV Shots?

-If you're under age 26, you can still catch up.
-Just ask your doctor about the best way to do that.
-Teens or young adults who didn't start or complete the series of HPV vaccine shots can get it up to age 45.
-(It is recommended up to age 26.
-After that, a person can decide with their doctor if it’s a good idea for them.)
+If you're younger than age 26 and missed an HPV shot, you can still catch up.
+Ask your doctor how to do that.
+People who haven’t had all — or any — of their shots can still get them up to age 45.
+(The vaccine is recommended up to age 26.
+After that, people can decide with their doctor if the shots are right for them.)

 Medically reviewed by: Elana Pearl Ben-Joseph, MD